 Music, Sound and Conflict est un carnet de recherche qui explore la dimension politique de la musique et du son dans les sociétés contemporaines.
 Les textes publiés analysent le rôle des pratiques sonores et musicales dans des dynamiques de violence et des processus de résistance. À partir de l’étude des liens entre écoute, son et rituels politiques, Music, Sound and Conflict interroge les façons dont les sociétés humaines se pensent, construisent leur mémoire collective et se projettent dans le futur.

 I am a Marie Skłodowska-Curie Global Fellow at the Institute of Musicology and Walter Benjamin Kolleg at the University of Bern, and at the Schulich School of Music at McGill University.
-My work critically reflects on the relationship between music, politics and violence in contemporary societies.
-In particular, I am interested in exploring the political dimension of musical practices, human voices and aural memories.
-As a researcher and musician, I am interested in exploring innovative forms of writing at the crossroads of artistic creation and research in the humanities and social sciences.
+My current research project ONTOMUSIC focuses on the relationship between music, ethics and politics in the music of the twenty-first century.
+I am also interested in examining the political dimension of aural memories and wartime sonic environments.
+As a researcher and musician, I explore innovative forms of writing at the crossroads of artistic creation and research in the humanities and social sciences.
 I am an affiliate professor at the Université de Montréal and have taught in the music departments at McGill University, Bordeaux Montaigne University and University of Salzburg.
 After completing my PhD in Music and musicology at Sorbonne University in 2011, I have conducted postdoctoral research at the EHESS (Paris), University of Salzburg and University of Bern.
 In addition, I have been visiting fellow at the University of Oxford and University of Fribourg.
 I am an elected member of the Swiss Young Academy (SYA) and a member of the UNESCO Roster for Culture in Emergencies (UNESCO Rapid Response Mechanism for Culture in Emergencies).